Catshuis Childcare Benefit Scheme

 You are eligible if:

-- You have registered with us and
+• You have registered with us and

-- Your childcare benefit was unduly stopped between 2005 and 2019 and/or you were unduly required to repay childcare benefit and
+• Your childcare benefit was unduly stopped between 2005 and 2019 and/or you were unduly required to repay childcare benefit and

-- You had to repay at least €1,500 in childcare benefit, or your entitlement to childcare benefit was reduced by at least €1,500, or you did not receive a personal payment plan for a recovery of at least €1,500.
+• You had to repay at least €1,500 in childcare benefit, or your entitlement to childcare benefit was reduced by at least €1,500, or you did not receive a personal payment plan for a recovery of at least €1,500.

 In which cases was stopping or repaying childcare benefit 'undue'?

-We will carry out a short assessment to establish whether you were unduly required to repay childcare benefits, or whether your childcare benefits were unduly stopped.
+We will carry out a first assessment to establish whether you were unduly required to repay childcare benefits, or whether your childcare benefits were unduly stopped.
 We cannot say with certainty if this was the case beforehand, since that depends on your personal situation.

 We can however give some examples of situations where benefit was stopped unduly or repayments were demanded unduly.
 For example:

-- You were involved in a group investigation into benefit abuse (a CAF investigation) and your childcare benefit was stopped before the evidence was assessed;
+• You were involved in a group investigation into benefit abuse (a CAF investigation) and your childcare benefit was stopped before the evidence was assessed;

-- You had to keep providing evidence and invoices to prove something;
+• You had to keep providing evidence and invoices to prove something;

-- You had to pay back the entire child care benefit for one year, because a receipt was missing for one month;
+• You had to pay back the entire child care benefit for one year, because a receipt was missing for one month;

-- Someone else committed fraud with your personal data;
+• Someone else committed fraud with your personal data;

-- You were not offered a personal payment schedule to pay off your debts to Benefits (Toeslagen).
+• You were not offered a personal payment schedule to pay off your debts to Benefits (Toeslagen).

 Who is not eligible for €30,000?

-- Parents who were rightly required to repay childcare benefit.
+• Parents who were rightly required to repay childcare benefit.
 This could be because their income had changed, or because their child was no longer receiving day care;

-- People who had problems with the supplementary child benefit, or healthcare benefit, or rent benefit;
+• People who had problems with the supplementary child benefit, or healthcare benefit, or rent benefit;

-- People who never had children or have never taken their children to day care.
+• People who never had children or have never taken their children to day care.

 We make a maximum single payment of €30,000 for each affected household.
 That means that it is not paid to both partners, nor to former partners.